dopplerchase/dopplerchase.github.io/_pages/about.md

 <h3> <i> Other </i> </h3>

+IMAGE FROM STATE FARM CENTER

-Some other things to know about me are my passion for sports (American Football)
+Some other things to know about me are: I am a HUGE Illini fan, stemming from my time at UIUC.
+I particularly keen on Illini football and basketball.